trungvose/angular-tetris/README.md

 ## Time spending

-I was actually still working with [Chau Tran][chautran] on phase two of [Angular Jira clone][jira-clone] and I saw a Tetris game.
-My wife really want to have a version that I built so that I decided to finish the Angular Tetris first before completing Jira clone phase two.
+I was still working with [Chau Tran][chautran] on phase two of [Angular Jira clone][jira-clone] when I saw that Tetris game built with Vue.
+My wife wanted to have a version that I built so that I decided to finish the Angular Tetris first before completing Jira clone phase two.

 According to waka time report, I have spent about 30 hours working on this project.
 Which is equal to [run a marathon five times][marathon] at my current speed 😩

 ![Angular Tetris][timespending]

+The flow was easy.
+I designed a simple [to do list][todolist], then start reading the code in Vue.
+And start working on the Angular at the same time.
+Halfway, I start to read [@chrum/ngx-tetris][ngx-tetris] instead of the Vue source.
+And keep building until I have the final result.
+30 hours was a good number.
+It would take me longer, or lesser.
+But I enjoyed the experience working on the first-ever game I have built.

 ## Setting up development environment 🛠